teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### run

-Run a single task instance
+Run a single task instance.
+Supports both http GET and POST methods.

 Available in Airflow Version: 1.0.0 or greater